shengyess/shengyess.github.io/_pages/about.md

 # Academic Conference

+- Sheng delivered an invited talk in the The World Artificial Intelligence Conference (WAIC) 2026,at ShangHai.
 - Sheng delivered an invited talk in the The 35th Annual Academic Conference of the Chinese Chemical Society: Nonlinear spectroscopy, at Chongqing.
 - Sheng joined in the Shuangqing Forum of NSFC and gave a short talk, at Beijing.
 - Sheng delivered an invited talk in the 15th National Conference on Theoretical and Computational Chemistry of the Chinese Chemical Society, at Changchun.